MTINMAN13/MTINMAN13/README.md

 <img title="a title of an image" alt="Alt text" src="https://i.imgur.com/hbSyt0j.png">

 Martin Man is 26 years old.
-He is a student at 42 Prague and works as an associate engineer in technical support for SAP Concur.
+He is a student at 42 Prague and works as an associate in technical support for SAP Concur.